stephenh/joist-java/README.markdown

 Why Another ORM?
 ================

-I used Rails and ActiveRecord for awhile--the empty class definition, filled in by database metadata, made a lot of sense to me.
+I used Rails and ActiveRecord for awhile--the empty class definition, with getters/setters filled in by database metadata, made a lot of sense to me.
 Java doesn't allow this at runtime, but build-time code generation works even better.

 The projects I worked on had a "reset the database schema" build step every time someone changes the schema, so running code generation after resetting the database seemed convenient and did not add an extra step.